spacemeat/humon/README.md

 Any kind of node can occupy any entry in any list.
 Lists don't have to contain nodes of a single kind; mix and match as you see fit.

 **Dicts are enclosed in {curly braces}.**
 Each dict entry must be a key:node pair.
 The node can be of any kind.
-Each key in a dict must be a string, and unique within the dict.
+Each key in a dict must be a string, and need not be unique within the dict.
 There is no delimiting syntax between key:node pairs; just whitespace (maybe including commas if you like) if needed for disambiguation.

 **Values are strings.**
 A string is a contiguous non-punctuation, non-whitespace string of Unicode code points, or a quoted string of Unicode code points, or a heredoc-tagged string of Unicode code points.